Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/01_adelphel_and_grinnaux/index.en.md

   </tr>
 </table>

+From here, the mechanics are straightforward:

-Ser Adelphel will then cast a second *Holiest Hallowing*, which should be interrupted by D3 this time.
+- Ser Adelphel will then cast a second *Holiest Hallowing*, which should be interrupted by D3 this time.

-From here, the mechanics are straightforward- Ser Adelphel will cast another *Holiest of Holy* (raid-wide damage) while Ser Grinnaux will use either *Empty Dimension* (donut AoE) or *Full Dimension* (point-blank AoE).
+- Ser Adelphel will cast another *Holiest of Holy* (raid-wide damage) while Ser Grinnaux will use either *Empty Dimension* (donut AoE) or *Full Dimension* (point-blank AoE).

-Ser Adelphel will then cast a third *Holiest Hallowing*, requiring another Silence, followed by another *Holest of Holy* (raid-wide damage).
+- Ser Adelphel will then cast a third *Holiest Hallowing*, requiring another Silence, followed by another *Holest of Holy* (raid-wide damage).

-At this point, if both bosses are alive, they begin their enrage.
+- At this point, if both bosses are alive, they begin their enrage.
 If either boss dies, the other starts casting their enrage.

 ## Pure of Heart